 Senior managers and executives may be eligible for bonus payments from time to time at the discretion of the Board, if the Board considers that any executive's contribution warrants such recognition.
 No bonuses have been awarded in this financial year.

 Long-term performance incentives

-Apart from the options to Mr Geoff Acton (page 14) of this report, there are no other long term performance incentives in place with key management personnel and the executive director.
+There are no long term performance incentives in place with key management personnel and the executive director.